-Although lactose intolerance usually begins when you’re around age two, it isn’t until you reach adolescence or adulthood that the symptoms typically appear.
+Although lactose intolerance usually begins when you’re around age two, it isn’t until you reach adolescence or adulthood that the symptoms typically appear for many people.
 In fact, the condition is more likely to appear in adults, and the older you get, the more likely it is that you’ll discover you’re lactose intolerant.

 Lactose intolerance is best described as the inability to process lactose, the sugar found in milk and milk products.
 To properly digest lactose, you need a sufficient amount of an enzyme called lactase, which is produced in the lining of your small intestines.
 The lactase breaks down the milk-based sugars into galactose and glucose.
 These forms of sugar then get absorbed into your bloodstream and used for energy.

 Just because you have a lactase deficiency doesn’t necessarily mean you’ll ever develop lactose intolerance.
 Even people who do have the condition don’t always develop digestive symptoms.
 Lactose intolerance develops over time, and the symptoms become much more noticeable as you age.
 The main symptoms include: